bonitasoft/bonita-doc/md/single-sign-on-with-oidc.md

   this URL is used by the server to communicate directly with Bonita service provider (to push revocation policies for example))
     "clientAuthenticatorType": "client-secret", (can also be `client secret jwt`, `private key jwt`, etc... depending on your use case and security policies)
     "redirectUris": [
-      "http://localhost:8080/*" (those are the valid redirect URLs) ],
+      "http://my.company.domain:8080/*" (those are the valid redirect URLs) ],
     "bearerOnly": false,
     "publicClient": true,
     "consentRequired": false, (or true if you want the users to have to consent if a third party app uses Bonita REST API for example)
-    "standardFlowEnabled": true,, (or false depending on your use case (if you need to use the implicit flow for example)) "implicitFlowEnabled": false, (or true depending on your use case) "directAccessGrantsEnabled": true, (or false if you don't want to use the Resource Owner Credentials Grant type to access the REST API)
+    "standardFlowEnabled": true, (or false depending on your use case (if you need to use the implicit flow for example)) "implicitFlowEnabled": false, (or true depending on your use case) "directAccessGrantsEnabled": true, (or false if you don't want to use the Resource Owner Credentials Grant type to access the REST API)
     "frontchannelLogout": true,